hasura/ra-data-hasura/README.md

 Build the library by running `npm run build` and it will generate the transpiled version of the library under `lib` folder.

+## Credits

+We would like to thank [Steams](https://github.com/Steams) and all the contributors to this library for porting this adapter to support GraphQL spec, since all the releases till v0.0.8 were based off the REST API spec.